 How do you tell the difference?

-There are a few key indicators you’re crossing over into serious or “bad pain.”
+There are a few key indicators to determine whether you’re crossing over into serious or “bad pain.”

 - The good pain makes you tired but you keep going, sacrificing your form just to continue the exercise.
 Bad form leads to bad pain.